kyoriku/FilmFinder/README.md

 ### Movie Details:
 - <strong>Details Page:</strong> Clicking on a movie card redirects the user to a detailed page for that movie.
 - <strong>Information Provided:</strong> The details page displays comprehensive information about the selected movie, including its poster, title, tagline, release date, runtime, rating, and a description.
-- <strong>Streaming Sources:</strong> The page also uses WatchMode API to provide information about where the movie can be streamed, enhancing user convenience.
+- <strong>Streaming Sources:</strong> The page also uses Watchmode API to provide information about where the movie can be streamed, enhancing user convenience.

 ### Genre Filtering:
 - <strong>Genre Buttons:</strong> Users can filter movies by genre using genre buttons.
 Clicking on a genre button fetches and displays movies belonging to that genre.